Wainscoting Layout Calculator

 panel material square footage = panel height × panel width × number of panels

 You can also use a square footage calculator to find this.

 It is almost inevitable that a wainscoting project will involve an inner corner.
 The inner corner adds a slight challenge because there is an overlap of the wainscoting where the walls meet.

 This can cause the stile on one edge to appear thinner than the rest since a portion of the stile is buried behind the wainscoting on the adjacent wall.
 To account for this, use a stile on each edge that is wider by the thickness of the stiles.

 Alternatively, you can miter the corners of each style.
 This allows them to fit together in the corner without subtracting any thickness.

 To get an even panel layout, subtract the thickness of the added stile widths from the wall width before calculating.
 The provided stile locations may be off if the first stile is wider; consider this when laying out the stiles.

 It may be necessary to add the extra stile thickness to each still start and end location to make the layout even.

 Additional Carpentry Resources

-Use our trim and moulding calculator to estimate the linear footage of trim and mouldings for a room.
+Use our trim and molding calculator to estimate the linear footage of trim and moldings for a room.
 Our board footage calculator is great for estimating the board footage of a board, which is necessary to calculate the cost of materials.
 Get free wainscoting installation estimates from professional trim carpenters in your area.